 IMPORTANT SIDENOTE: Seafarers Have Special Treatment!

-Whenever there is a very long line in a certain gate, always go to the guard or person in-charge for that are.
+Whenever there is a very long line at a certain gate, always go to the guard or person in charge of that area.
 Try to ask something related to your appointment and don’t forget to mention that “YOU ARE A SEAMAN”.
-You will immediately get in front of the queue and have your passport renewal process quick and convenient.

 3. Processing

-Processing Section had a very long line starting on the ground floor.
+The Processing Section had a very long line starting on the ground floor.
 I applied the “Ninja Moves” above and quickly got in front of the line.
 It took me less than 7 minutes in this section.

 Present your Application Form.
 The processor will punch your old passport to make it invalid.
 If you have valid visas (Schengen Visa, US Visa, etc.) don’t tell them to punch it as this will also get invalidated.